Glossary

 England and Wales

-Any highway or any other place which at the time of the fundraising the public are allowed access to, and which is not in a building (other than public areas in stations, airports, shopping precincts or similar).
+Any highway or any other place which, at the time of the fundraising, members of the public are allowed access to and which is not in a building (other than public areas in stations, airports, shopping precincts or similar).
 It does not include any place which the public can only access with a ticket or after paying an entrance fee, or as a result of permission being given for the fundraising.

 Scotland